Joan Hickson: Personal life

 From 1958, Hickson lived at 2 Rose Lane, Wivenhoe, along the River Colne 43 mi from London in Essex, for 40 years until her death in 1998.
 A plaque now marks the house in which she lived.

-Hickson married Dr Eric Norman Butler (born 2 September 1902 in Westbury, Wiltshire), a physician, at Hampstead Parish Church, Hampstead, Northwest London, on 29 October 1932.
+Hickson married Dr Eric Norman Butler (born 2 September 1902 in Westbury, Wiltshire), a physician, at Hampstead Parish Church, Hampstead, north-west London, on 29 October 1932.
 They had two children.
 Her husband died in Colchester, Essex, in June 1967.

+Death

 Hickson died of a stroke at Colchester General Hospital in 1998, aged 92.
 She was interred at Sidbury Cemetery in Devon.